jonathanzhang98/campus-bus-simulation-system/project/docs/Iteration3RequirementsS20.md

 #### Challenge:  Fix your regression test to work for iteration 3 updated bus, passenger, stop, and factory classes.

-For regression tests, the goal is to verify that features that worked once stay working, even as you continue to fix, add, and/or refactor the code base and the development environment (e.g. makefiles).
+For regression tests, the goal is to verify that features that worked once still work, even as you continue to fix, add, and/or refactor the code base and the development environment (e.g. makefiles).

 For our transit simulation, that means designing and implementing a structured scenario that can be run repeatedly and produce the same output each time it is executed while employing as many of the domain classes as possible.